zero-to-prod/web-framework/README.md

 #### Custom Target Environment

-You can specify a custom environment array for testing or isolation using `setTargetEnv()`:
+You can specify a custom environment array for testing or isolation using `setEnvTarget()`:

 ```php
 // Default: uses global $_ENV